Noble Academy is the youth educational outreach program of the Noble Research Institute.

-The Noble Foundation recognizes that today's students are tomorrow's decision-makers, consumers, agricultural producers, scientists and policymakers.
+The Noble Research Institute recognizes that today's students are tomorrow's decision-makers, consumers, agricultural producers, scientists and policymakers.
 That's why Noble Academy focuses on equipping young people with knowledge and experiences to help them become informed, critical thinkers and problem-solvers.

-Noble Academy connects students and teachers with plant scientists, agricultural specialists and support staff at the Noble Foundation as well as other educational partners.
+Noble Academy connects students and teachers with plant scientists, agricultural specialists and support staff at the Noble Research Institute as well as other educational partners.
 Programming focuses on science, technology, engineering and math (STEM) in agriculture and lessons align with Oklahoma Academic Standards for Science (OAS-Science).

 Primary audiences include students and teachers of students in:

 - High School (grades 9-12)